okeefem3/firebase-workshop-web/README.md

 Goals:
 * Set up ability for user to read, add, update and delete breweries
-* Set up ability for user to read, add, update and delete reviews as a collection owned by a brewery  document
+* Set up ability for user to read, add, update and delete reviews as a sub collection owned by a brewery  document
 * Set up basic Firestore security rules
 * Set up relationship between user and brewery part 1